Have you ever set out to do something to benefit your health only to realize it’s made you absolutely miserable?

 - 1/4 cup unsweetened shredded coconut

-- 3 tbsp quinoa flakes or uncontaminated quick oats
+- 3 tablespoon quinoa flakes or uncontaminated quick oats

 - rind from 1 lemon